TeamSTEP/Catch.ioProjectBoard/README.md

 - WIP: Working In Progress
 - impl: short for implement or implementation
 - LGTM: Looks Good to Me (used when a PR does not have any issues and is good to merge)
+- Scripts: Refers to the `.cs` code that contains game play logic, but are not directly used as part of a Unity game object
+- Components: This is also a `.cs` code, but it is meant to be used as a component for Unity game objects

 ## How to Write Documents